Real-time QR Code Recognition on Android with YOLO and Dynamsoft Barcode Reader

 }

-Based on the YOLO detection result, we can specify barcode format and expected barcode count to speed up QR code decoding with Dynamsoft Barcode Reader.
-By default, the SDK decodes all supported 1D and 2D barcode formats:
+Leveraging the results from YOLO detection, we can optimize QR code decoding with Dynamsoft Barcode Reader by specifying the barcode format and expected barcode count.
+By default, the SDK decodes all supported 1D and 2D barcode formats.
+Here’s how to focus on QR codes for faster processing:

 TextResult[] results = null;